sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.11 Check reboot cause history

 #### Steps
- *  The "show reboot-cause" CLI on the switch shows the most recent rebooted device, time and the cause.
+ *  Use command on Switch: "show reboot-cause" CLI to show the most recent rebooted device, time and the cause.
- *  The "show reboot-cause history" CLI on the switch shows the history of the Switch and all DPUs
+ *  Use command on Switch: "show reboot-cause history" CLI to show the history of the Switch and all DPUs
- *  The "show reboot-cause history module-name" CLI on the switch shows the history of the specified module
+ *  Use command on Switch: "show reboot-cause history module-name" CLI to show the history of the specified module
- *  Use `config chassis modules shutdown <DPU_Number>`
+ *  Use command on Switch: `config chassis modules shutdown <DPU_Number>`
- *  Use `config chassis modules startup <DPU_Number>`
+ *  Use command on Switch: `config chassis modules startup <DPU_Number>`
  *  Wait for 5 minutes for Pmon to update the DPU states
- *  Use `show reboot-cause <DPU_Number>` to check the latest reboot is displayed
+ *  Use command on Switch: `show reboot-cause <DPU_Number>` to check the latest reboot is displayed

 #### Verify in
  * Switch